Charitable Donation Value Calculator: 2026 Fair Market Values

 Charity Record

-charityrecord.com/If you donated clothing, furniture, or household items to charity and need to figure out what they're worth for your taxes, you need fair market values.
+charityrecord.com/If you donated clothing, furniture, or household items to charity and need to estimate what they're worth for your taxes, you need fair market values.

-The IRS defines fair market value, or FMV, as the price a willing buyer would pay a willing seller, with both having reasonable knowledge of the relevant facts (IRS Publication 561).
-In practice, that means the value an item would fetch at a thrift store or a used marketplace, and not – as sometimes assumed – what you originally paid.
+The IRS defines fair market value, or FMV, this way: "FMV is the price that property would sell for on the open market.
+It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts" (IRS Publication 561).
+In practice, for used household goods, that usually means what an item would fetch at a thrift store or used marketplace.

-Charity Record has a built-in FMV database with over a thousand common donated items.
-If your items are in "good used condition or better" (the IRS's standard for clothing and household goods per Publication 526), you can search by name and find estimated values.
+Charity Record has a built-in FMV database with 1,846 common donated items in its 2026 guide.
+If your items are in "good used condition or better" (the IRS's standard for clothing and household goods in Publication 526), you can search by name and find estimated values, with up to three value tiers per item.
 The values are based on thrift store and comparable sales data, and they're available on any account, including Charity Record's free tier.

 Who are 'we'?

 Our FMV database helps people estimate values for common items.
 Of course, these are starting points for your records, not appraisals or tax advice.
-You're responsible for the values you claim, but we'll get you started.
+You're responsible for the values you claim, but we'll help you get started.

 How the FMV database works